Neman-River/Poisson-Gamma-Conjugate-Model/README.md

 # Poisson-Gamma Bayesian Inference Simulator

-An interactive Streamlit app for exploring Bayesian inference of a Poisson rate λ using the Gamma conjugate prior.
+An interactive Streamlit app for exploring Bayesian inference of a Poisson rate λ using the Gamma conjugate prior, plus an A/B testing case study notebook.

 https://gamma-conjugate-model.streamlit.app